Local History Awards

 - Dom Serra open topic – honours the Benedictine connection to the City of Subiaco.
 This category is for entries that do not fall into other award categories, and could include family or business history, building or street history, stories of Aboriginal people, sporting or social club history, environmental history and stories of migrants or workers.

-The City of Subiaco’s Local History Awards took place at Subiaco Library last night with the winners of the coveted awards announced over three categories.
+The City of Subiaco’s Local History Awards took place at Subiaco Library on 4 May 2015 with the winners of the coveted awards announced over three categories.

 The Christobel Bennett Personal Reminiscence Category was won by Patricia Pola’s entry ‘Random Images of our Family’ for a thorough recollection of the experience of growing up in Jolimont.